 Setting up MySQL server is often tedious, you have to set up user account, open ports, set passwords, create databases and tables, etc. In this post, I will try and minimize some of your miseries by making a simple MySQL deployment using Docker-Compose.
-If this is your first time dealing with compose, here’s a quick tutorial on it and while you are at it, you will want to know about more about Docker volumes too.
-These are used to store persistent data for applications like MySQL.

 Disclaimer: In no way is this compose file “production ready”.
 If you want to run a MySQL database in production, you will have to tighten up the security quite a bit more.
 This will include locking down the root account, setting up TLS, and setting stricter permissions on various databases for various database users, etc.